-Donna has extensive experience in senior executive and strategic roles within public and private retail companies, with a proven track record in retail, brand and product development, marketing and communications.
+Donna has extensive experience in senior executive

+and strategic roles within public and private retail companies, with a proven track record in retail, brand and product development, marketing and communications.

-Donna serves on multiple Boards and is currently Board Chair & Non-Executive Director of Dandenong Market Pty Ltd, Deputy Chair & Non-Executive Director of YMCA Service Pty Ltd where she is also Chair of the HR & Governance Committee & is a Board Advisor with Leading Edge Retail.
+Donna serves on multiple Boards and is currently Board Chair & Non-Executive Director of Dandenong Market Pty Ltd, Deputy Chair & Non-Executive Director of YMCA Service Pty Ltd where she is also Chair of the HR & Governance Committee, Non-Executive Director with Leading Edge Retail where she is also Chair of the Remuneration Committee and Non-Executive Director of Leading Edge, New Zealand.